JellyColonel/google-forms-to-discord/README.md

 };
 ```

+#### Role Configuration
-Update role IDs in `roles.gs` according to your Discord server roles:
+Update role IDs and colors in `roles.gs` according to your Discord server roles:

 ```javascript
 const ROLES = {